Current accounts with the best customer service

 CURRENT accounts are our financial bedrock, our most used financial products.
+So we really shouldn't settle for shoddy service.

 What makes it all the more mystifying is that there are some clear winners and losers in this field: banks and building societies that are well known for having great customer service and those falling way below par.

-Current accounts with great customer service
+Bank accounts with great customer service

 The trouble, of course, is knowing which account really has the best customer service.
 No bank sticks a "we're only ok" sticker on their deals, after all.